Chenboda01/TYPE/README.md

 ## How to Play

+1. Create an account or sign in using the authentication screen
-1. Click "START MISSION" to begin the game
+2. Click "START MISSION" to begin the game
-2. Type the words shown on the falling asteroids and press Enter
+3. Type the words shown on the falling asteroids and press Enter
-3. Successfully typing a word destroys the asteroid and increases your score
+4. Successfully typing a word destroys the asteroid and increases your score
-4. Longer words give more points
+5. Longer words give more points
-5. Don't let asteroids reach the bottom of the screen
+6. Don't let asteroids reach the bottom of the screen - each asteroid that reaches the bottom costs you one life
-6. Try to survive as long as possible to achieve the highest score!
+7. You start with 3 lives - try to survive as long as possible to achieve the highest score!
+8. Use the pause button (⏸️) to pause/resume the game during gameplay
+9. Toggle music on/off using the music button (🎵) and adjust volume with the slider
+10. View your profile and personal best scores from the game over screen

 ## File Structure